-Current assets ended 2020 at approximately \$22.4 million, an increase of approximately \$6.0 million as compared to 2019.
-A significant contributor to the overall increase in currents assets was an increase in cash of approximately \$6.6 million.
-Net accounts receivable increased \$1.0 million, offset by reductions in accrued revenue of approximately \$1.3 million and REC inventory of approximately \$0.2 million in 2020.
+Current assets ended 2021 at approximately 21.2 million, a decrease of approximately \$1.2 million as compared to 2020.
+The contributor to the overall decrease in currents assets was an increase in receivables net of allowance for doubtful accounts of approximately \$2.02 million.
+The net accounts receivable increase was driven by state mandates during COVID-19.
 Since service to customers began, VCE has operated at a surplus which has resulted in the growth of current assets.
 Accrued revenue differs from accounts receivable in that it is the result of electricity use by VCE customers before invoicing to those customers has occurred.

-Overall, noncurrent assets increased approximately \$0.6 million in 2020 due fully to an increase of approximately \$0.6 million in restricted cash for power purchase reserves.
+Overall, noncurrent assets increased approximately \$0.65 million in 2021 due to an increase of in restricted cash for power purchase reserves.